State Protection Group: Tactical Operations Unit (TOU)

 Tactical Operations Unit Dodge Ram "Emergency Response Vehicle" (ERV).

 Since 1978, the Australian Government's National Counter-Terrorism Plan has required each state police force to maintain a specialist counter-terrorist and hostage-rescue unit known as a police tactical group The unit that now fulfills that role is the Tactical Operations Unit.
 The Unit has undergone a number of changes over the years.

 Since 1945 the New South Wales Police Force has maintained a team of tactical police available for specialist operations with the creation of the 'Riot Squad' which consisted of a number detectives from '21 Division' to counter the number of armed hold ups that occurred after World War II.
-Over the following years it became known as the 'Emergency Squad' In 1977 the squad had its name changed to the 'Special Weapons and Operations Section' (SWOS) with its size and role expanding, including a full-time complement of 27 officers and 400 part-time officers across the State.
-After 1979, SWOS was briefly known as the NSW Police Assault Group.
+Over the following years it became known as the 'Emergency Squad' In 1977 the squad had its name changed to the 'Special Weapons and Operations Section' (SWOS) with its size and role expanding, including a full-time complement of 27 officers and 400 part-time officers across the State..

 In 1980 the Tactical Response Group (TRG) was created, becoming operational in May 1982.
 The units were divided into groups of 25 officers across the four metropolitan regions with a primary role of responding to riots, demonstrations, disasters, saturation patrols and to support SWOS at barricaded hostage and siege situations.
 TRG officers were mainly drawn from the ranks of general duties police whereas SWOS were drawn from Detectives sections and branches.